top of page

 The LSU Block and Bridle is a community service based group with goals of promoting the animal agriculture industry while developing leadership skills within its members.
 Founded in 1933, we are a student organization on LSU's campus that works to promote animal agriculture around the Baton Rouge area by taking part in a number of activities, ranging from petting zoos, livestock shows, LSU's AgMagic, mending fences and much more.
 We work hard to accomplish our goals and have a lot of fun along the way and enjoy celebrating our success.

 We are affiliated with the National Block and Bridle Club.
 Chapters from around the United States gather every year at the National Convention where we meet other members.
 In 2019, we hosted the convention in conjunction with NCBA in New Orleans, LA.
-We also have the honor of hosting the upcoming 102nd National Convention in conjunction with the Cattle Industry Convention and the NCBA Trade show in 2023.
+We also had the honor of hosting the 102nd National Convention in conjunction with the Cattle Industry Convention and the NCBA Trade show in 2023.

 GETTING INVOLVED: